malcolmalex/angular-gulp-template/README.md

 # Features

 - General Gulp processing
-  - linting and compiling of coffeescript, less
+  - linting and compiling of coffeescript, javascript, less
   - sourcemap generation
+- [Coffeescript](http://coffeescript.org/) or JavaScript for all scripting, including configuration and application.
+Note that most of the examples use coffeescript, but js works as well.
 - Builds a sample AngularJS app with a few useful libraries and some helpful configuration
   - [AngularUI bootstrap](http://angular-ui.github.io/bootstrap/) ready to use
   - A basic responsive bootstrap setup